ASK ABDI: SPIRITUAL TEACHINGS?

 You made an important distinction that many people tend to miss.
 Your statement that this is all intellectual to you at this point, instead of experiential, must be adhered to.
 The Advaitaists (nondual teaching) are a great example.
 All they say is true; we know that in our bones.
 Yet something is amiss, since the ones saying are most always not speaking from direct experience.
 To live one’s life from theory, instead of being engaged, is dangerous business.
 It is the ego’s protection from the certainty of its mortality by wrapping itself up in a theory based on the truth that the ego is in fact an illusion.
 Deliciously ironic!
 As the Chinese saying goes, "A master carpenter’s sharp tool in the hand of a layman leads to disaster."

 Yes, we do and can create our own reality: by rolling our sleeves up and working hard.
 Really hard.
 Whether we are talking about clearing up internal belief systems that are self-limiting or making material abundance a reality, there is hard work involved.
 The question that most fail to ask is serenity and its role in our lives.
 Most of us are running around because we do not spend the time to nurture this crucial aspect.
 No amount of abundance can fill an overanxious heart.

 As for children, we teach by example.
-By showing vulnerability, letting know that it is all a work in progress.
-Not by demanding perfection from them nor giving them a free run on everything them around them.
-Respect, love and boundaries in balanced measure while remembering that they have their own blueprint for their journey.
+By showing vulnerability, letting them know that it is all a work in progress.
+Not by demanding perfection from them, nor giving them a free run on everything around them.
+Respect, love, and boundaries in balanced measure while remembering that they have their own blueprint for their journey.
 We are temporary stewards in their travel.